TheWorldAvatar/exposure-calculation-agent/README.md

 Permissible metadata depends on the calculation type.
 A result instance is instantiated for each subject - exposure - calculation combination.

 The choice of projection affects the results greatly.
-For trajectory based calculations, azimuthal equidistant projection (AEQD) is used, the centroid calculated from the trajectory's envelope.
+For trajectory based calculations, azimuthal equidistant projection (AEQD) is used, the centroid is calculated from the trajectory's envelope.
 For calculations involving fixed points, EPSG:3857 is used to keep things simple, in case there are points that are far from each other as the AEQD projection relies on a centroid.

 #### Trajectory count (`<https://www.theworldavatar.com/kg/ontoexposure/TrajectoryCount>`)

 Overview: Counts features that are within a specified distance from the trajectory using ST_DWithin.
-[SQL query template here](./agent/calculation/resources/count.sql)
+[SQL query template here](./agent/calculation/resources/count_trajectory.sql)

 Requirements for subject and exposure dataset: